DavidMertz/DavidMertz.github.io/publish/ED-CoC-complaint.md

 with the below text, after first removing my email from the mailing list associated with the Trademarks WG, and probably changing the access credentials to administer that list.
-She in no way communicated to me any concerns she might have have prior to taking these incautious actions.
+She in no way communicated to me any concerns she might have had prior to taking these incautious actions.

     Delivered-To: david.mertz@gmail.com
     Return-Path: <deb.nicholson@pyfound.org>